sleep is free - don't let yours be stolen

 Narcolepsy is a chronic, lifelong neurological disorder characterised by the brain’s inability to properly regulate sleep-wake cycles, leading to excessive daytime sleepiness (EDS) and involuntary “sleep attacks” that can occur at any time.
 It is generally categorised into two types: Type 1, which includes cataplexy (sudden muscle weakness triggered by emotions) and low levels of the wake-promoting neurotransmitter…

 Firstly, it is helpful to understand why caffeine affects sleep.
-Caffeine can be consumed as a food (e.g. chocolate, workout bars) or a beverage (e.g., tea, coffee, energy drinks, flavoured milk drinks).
+Caffeine can be consumed as a food (e.g., chocolate, protein bars) or a beverage (e.g., tea, coffee, energy drinks, flavoured milk).
 Caffeine is a powerful stimulant that enhances mood, alertness, and thinking.
 It has a half-life of 4-6 hours.
-This means our body will…
+This means our body will have…